 This pattern is sized for a newborn in cloth diapers so it’s super-roomy especially for disposable-diapered babies.
 The finished height is about 11.5″ tall.
 And I’ll let you in on a little secret: it’s actually just as wide in the hip as my 6-12 month B3Ps, so these might also work as a capri for an older baby, even one in cloth diapers.
 Furthermore, if you want a bigger size you can always add a little length to the bottom of the pant leg (to make a taller leg) or raise the waistband an inch or so (for a higher rise).
+If you’re really loving the simplicity of this pattern, take a look at the Parsley Pants Pattern for kids 2-10.
 You can see from the picture above that I sometimes vary this pant by adding contrasting trim and pockets.
 I’ll show you how to do that in a subsequent post, but for now let’s just start with the basic newborn pant:

 BASIC NEWBORN BABY PANT

 A sewing pattern and tutorial by Rae Hoekstra

 Please read this first:

 I’ve made this pattern available for free with the intent that it be used for personal (not-for-profit) use and that it be accessed here at Made By Rae and not copied or distributed elsewhere.
 Please link back to this post to your heart’s content, but please don’t post this pattern, the tutorial or any of the images below on your own website.
 If you borrow any of the images above (that’s fine), please link back and give clear and proper photo credit.
 Thanks!

 1. Print and cut out pattern pieces and tape together along dotted line.